Okarito | A Complete Guide

 Visiting Okarito with New Zealand Trails

-On our World Heritage Walking Tour and Masterpiece, you will spend the night in the charming coastal settlement of Okarito.
-During the day, you will take to the water with specialist local guides to kayak Okarito Lagoon and enjoy the majestic views and abundant birdlife.
+On our World Heritage Walking Tour, you will take to the water with specialist local guides to kayak Okarito Lagoon and enjoy the majestic views and abundant birdlife.
 It truly is a hidden gem.

 If you want to find out more about the incredible 5-14 day hiking tours we run in New Zealand, you can request a free copy of our brochure here.